xrhstosmour/containers/README.md

 **Configuration Files**:

 Identify files with the 'template.' prefix in the desired container folders.
 Eliminate this prefix from each of these files and proceed to make any required adjustments.
+Do not forget to edit the files inside the configuration folders, according to your needs.

 ---